Gear Pump Operation and Maintenance

 2. Gear Pump Design

 Gear pumps use toothed gears turning inside a close tolerance housing to draw-in liquid and then squeezing it out ahead of them.
 Paddle steamers used the same principle of operation.
 These pumps are positive displacement pumps and anything drawn into them will be forced out.
 As a consequence they can generate very high discharge pressures.
 Materials of construction vary from metals of various types and hardness through to plastics of various types and hardness.

-Maintaining the close tolerances between the housing and the cogs is critical to efficient operation.
+Maintaining the close tolerances between the housing and the cogs is critical to efficient gear pump operation.
 The clearance between the edges of the teeth and the housing and the ends of the cogs and the back and front walls of the housing are very small.
 Between the teeth and housing it is in the order of 0.1 mm (0.004”) while the clearances between the front and back faces of the gears and the ends of the housing are only 0.025 mm (0.001”).
 The fine clearances reduce liquid re-circulation back from the high-pressure discharge to the low-pressure suction side and make these pumps one of the most efficient available.

 Gear pumps usually have one shaft penetration through the housing for connection to the drive.
 The gear shafts on the smaller pumps can be supported in journal bearings within the ends of the housing and are lubricated by the product.
 On larger pumps rolling element bearings mounted in bearing housings are used.
 To prevent surface to surface contact wear of teeth the product does the lubrication.

 The design of a gear pump lends itself to use with clean liquids.
 Insure they draw liquid from well above the bottom of the supply tank in clear liquid space.
 Both low and high viscosity liquids can be pumped.
 If food grade products sensitive to shear (i.e. where the churning action of the pump breaks cells and fibres) are to be pumped the size of the pump will need to be increased and the speed reduced.